mihkeltiks/rev-mpi-deb/README.md

 ## Compiling programs for the debugger

 There is a compiler included that wraps the mpi library calls, in order to enable the debugger to intercept and record them.
-The target program needs to be compliled for linux and x86 architecture, and include debugging information

 ### 1. build the compiler
 ```bash